ADVERTISEMENT

 AdvertisementADVERTISEMENT

 Obvious?
 Maybe.
 But it bears repeating, because few people actually take breaks from their digital devices, and it’s easily the most powerful thing you can do to dial down stress.

-But the key is not to try to go totally dark.
+The key is not to try to go totally dark.
 “Don’t cut yourself off cold turkey or you’ll worry about what’s going on,” Dr. Stosny warned.
-Instead, set time limits around your digital consumption: Give yourself a certain time in the day where you're allowed to check the news and social media, and cut yourself off before bed.
-Dr. Breland-Noble suggests the app Moment to help curb your screen time.

-“When [the internet] is anxiety-provoking, your brain is secreting cortisol, a stimulant to help you deal with stress,” Dr. Stosny explained.
+Instead, set time limits around your digital consumption: Give yourself a certain time in the day where you’re allowed to check the news and social media, and cut yourself off before bed.“When [the internet] is anxiety-provoking, your brain is secreting cortisol, a stimulant to help you deal with stress,” Dr. Stosny explained.

 Cortisol is meant to dip at night.
 Staying away from news in the evening can help improve your ability to drift off, and a good night’s sleep can actually help make you more resilient to stress.
+Another trick?
+Curate your social media feed.
+Yes, that means clearing out all your hate-follows.
+That doesn’t mean you have to delete anyone who disagrees with you (sometimes, it’s useful to see fresh viewpoints).
+But mute anyone whose posts consistently tick you off.

 AdvertisementADVERTISEMENT

-Both Dr. Stosny and Dr. Breland-Noble said that your crew can include people who agree or disagree with you politically.
-But the key is to surround yourself with people who don’t spike your stress levels.
+Both Dr. Stosny and Dr. Breland-Noble said that your crew can include people who agree or disagree with you politically, but the key is to surround yourself with people who don’t spike your stress levels.
 Right now, it’s fine to avoid people who do, for whatever reason.
 It’s also fine to sometimes put a moratorium on political talk during get-togethers, so you can focus on being present for your relationships in a way that nourishes and relaxes you instead.

-Find time to meditate.
+Find time to meditate

 I know, I know — this sounds so cliché.
 But just like setting boundaries around your tech use, meditating helps.
 (Really — science says so.)
 Just get clear on what it really entails.
 “If you’ve never been a meditator, don’t expect to sit down and go for 30 minutes in complete silence,” Dr. Breland-Noble said.
 “Start with a minute.”
-You can check out our 30-day meditation challenge, which is designed for meditation newbies.
+Giving your mind some time in the day to rest and restore itself is essential for keeping your mental health in check.

 AdvertisementADVERTISEMENT

 Don’t worry, this tip is not about avoiding comfort food.
 Comfort food is great!
 Mine is Oreos.
 I love them, and they make me feel better.
 Dr. Breland-Noble does recommend, however, paying attention to your eating habits and really focusing on eating in a way that makes you feel good.
 Eating Oreos while scrolling through my cleaned-up Instagram feed before bed, after a stressful day when I need a little pick-me-up?
 It makes me feel good!

-Eating a few right out of the box for breakfast while I stress-google voter registration info, knowing that in a few minutes I’ll have a headache and a stomachache?
+Eating a few right out of the box for breakfast while I stress-Google voter registration info, knowing that in a few minutes I’ll have a headache and a stomachache?
 It does not make me feel good.
 I could stand to do more of the former, and less of the latter.
 Eating is personal, and everyone’s best practices are different — sometimes your own will change day to day.

 “It’s about being intentional when you eat — and forgiving yourself for not being able to be intentional all the time,” Dr. Breland-Noble noted.

 AdvertisementADVERTISEMENT